Plein Air Watercolour Painting

 - OPTIONAL: chair, sunscreen, sponges, paper towel and any mediums such as masking fluid.
 Be prepared to work outdoors.

 Tom Ward was born in Halifax, Nova Scotia, in 1959.
-He has a Bachelor of Science (Geology) from Dalhousie University as well as degrees in Fine Arts and Education from the Nova Scotia College of Art and Design.
-After graduating in 1991 Tom worked as a teacher for a year.
+He has a Bachelor of Science (Geology) from Dalhousie University as well as a Bachelor of Fine Arts and a Bachelor of Art Education from the Nova Scotia College of Art and Design.
+After graduating in 1991 Tom worked in the Halifax school system as a teacher of art for a year.
 In 1993 Tom decided to devote himself to painting full time in watercolour.